Sins of the Father - Chapter 1: Last Rites - The Penitent Man

 My phone buzzed.
 A text from Lily, my sixteen-year-old niece.
 The only family I had left, the only person who gave a damn whether I lived or died.

-I hit send and hated myself a little more than usual.
-Just another lie added to the pile.
+I hit send and the lie tasted like ash in my mouth.
 I hadn't visited St. Catherine's Boarding School in three months, too busy taking cases that paid my rent and her tuition, too damaged to let her see what I was becoming.

 Headlights cut across the alley mouth, and Chen's unmarked sedan pulled up.
 She climbed out, already wearing latex gloves and a expression that said she was regretting taking my call.
 Behind her, a Crime Scene Unit van pulled up, and I recognized Martinez and Wong, two of the techs who'd learned to stop asking questions when Chen brought them to the weird ones.